The form validator uses QC rules defined as JSON or YAML data objects to check data, based on Cerberus. In a nutshell:

 }

-by default, the application of a subschema in this case must explicitly set "nullable": True
+One additional nuance is the evaluation against None/null values.
+Because Cerberus always evaluates "nullable": False by default, the application of a subschema in this case must explicitly set "nullable": True if the attributes evaluate or result in null values.
+For example

 # if case: If PARENTVAR is blank or 88, then VAR1 must be blank